 A property will be considered as being substantially complete when it meets the following criteria:

 A notice will be issued even if the following works have not been completed:

-What is needed to call a property complete for council tax purposes is different to what is needed from Building Control.
-This means that if the Building Control team say the property is not complete it does not necessarily stop the Council from serving a completion notice for Council Tax purposes.
+What is needed to call a property complete for Council Tax purposes is different from what is needed from Building Control.
+This means that if the Building Control team says the property is not complete it does not necessarily stop the council from serving a completion notice for Council Tax purposes.